 13th February 2023: Our electric blankets scheme is a way for us to support our most vulnerable customers.
 Therefore, we have to prioritise those in greatest need.
 If you are struggling with your bills, please do contact us, as there are other ways we can help.

-If you can, do think about buying an electric blanket too: they tend to cost around £40 and could save you £300 per year.
-Our research shows the typical home could save £300 by using an electric blanket to keep warm rather than always heating the whole house.
+If you can, do think about buying an electric blanket yourself: they tend to cost around £60 and our research shows the typical home could save £300 by using an electric blanket to keep warm rather than always heating the whole house.